h4writer/droneshowcreator/docs/discription_edit_actions.rst

 5.2.1 Movement

-*Here you will find all movement options that you can apply to your layout.*
+*Here you will find all movement options that you can apply to your design.*

   5.2.1.1 Bezier

   *A bezier is a parametric curve that consists of a connection between a starting point and an end point with anchor point.
 Used to draw straight lines, turns and curves that the drones take as their flight path.
 Be careful with a formation of drones, the center of the formation will always follow the curve.
-A layout can of course consist of a concatenation of several points, each intermediate point gets 2 anchor points to adjust the curve.
+A design can of course consist of a concatenation of several points, each intermediate point gets 2 anchor points to adjust the curve.
 Use the three cube icons front view, side view and top view to easily draw your path in depth and all dimensions.*

   .. image:: images/bezier.jpg